Looking for some x-rated but enlightening bedtime reading?

 She was inducted into the AVN Hall of Fame in 1993 and was given a lifetime achievement award from the Free Speech Coalition in 1995

-A self-published memoir released in 2000, The Secret Lives of Hyapatia Lee is not brilliantly written and could have done with an editor or ghostwriter to help Lynch realize a more ‘finished’ book.
 It is also quite a dark exploration of how someone with a difficult background ‘fell into porn’.
-This is an autobiography that firmly falls into the ‘victim’ category but, nevertheless, makes for some interesting reading….particularly if you were/are a fan.
+This is an autobiography that firmly falls into the ‘victim’ category but, nevertheless, makes for some interesting reading… particularly if you were/are a fan.

-Make Love Like A Porn Star by Jenna Jameson
+6. Make Love Like A Porn Star by Jenna Jameson

 With an estimated net worth in excess of $30 million, Jameson’s memoirs are proof of yet another string to her bow.
 The book, published in 2004, spent six weeks at the top of the New York Times bestseller list and no doubt continues to earn her considerable royalties.

 And deservedly so.
 How to Make Love Like a Porn Star: A Cautionary Tale is an unforgettable account of one woman’s rise to the top in this multi-billion-dollar industry.
-With the help of a writer, it is an insightful and ballsy account of the inner workings of the adult movie business coupled with some revealing inside gossip.
+With the help of a ghost writer, it is an insightful and ballsy account of the inner workings of the adult movie business coupled with some revealing inside gossip.

 It is also, as the title suggests, a cautionary tale against the trappings of glitz and glamour by addressing those familiar issues of exploitation, rivalry and double standards.